JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

-# The TwoPunctures Standalone code, adapted for C/C++
+# The Standalone TwoPunctures code, adapted for use in C codes

 ## Lineage